 It’s essential to respect your baby’s cues and not force them to continue eating if they seem satisfied.
 This helps them develop a healthy relationship with food and learn to recognize their own hunger and fullness cues as they grow.

-Sometimes, babies can be picky little creatures, preferring either the bottle or the boob.
 With Emily, she definitely had a preference for the bottle at first.
 To encourage breastfeeding, I made sure to offer the breast first when she was hungry, and then follow up with a bottle if needed.
 Gradually, she got the hang of breastfeeding and received them both happily.

 Babies can be picky about their bottles too, so it’s good to give them a few choices if you can.
 One approach is to take advantage of free or discounted sample boxes, which allow you to provide a variety of bottle brands.
 I did the same thing, making sure my babies were comfortable with all sorts of bottles without any fuss.

-And the worst thing is dealing with preferences between boobs.
-When your baby starts favoring one over the other, it can be frustrating.
-But don’t worry, you’re not alone.
 If your little one seems to have a favorite boob, try mixing things up.
 Start with the less preferred one first during feedings or try different positions to make it more enticing.
 With a little trial and error, you’ll hopefully find a way to even things out.

-Essential Products
+Essential Products for Feeding Your Baby

 When it comes to essential products for feeding your baby, having the right gear can make a big difference.